andrewself143/linear-assumptions/README.md

 # linear-assumptions

 An [R script](linear-assumptions.R) for checking the assumptions required for linear regression.
-This example uses a simple linear regression model which uses the number of pages of a textbook to predict the cost of a textbook.
+This example uses a simple linear regression model which uses the number of pages of a textbook to predict the cost of a textbook.<br>

 #### Investigate relationship: Is linear regression appropriate?